abingdonpta/abingdonpta/content/about/roles.md

 ### 🚌 ACTC Representative

-The Advisory Committee on Transportation Choices was created as a joint advisory body of the Arlington County Board and the Arlington School Board for the purpose of advising the Joint Committee on Transportation Choices, which will develop and implement programs that further transportation choices for Arlington Public Schools students, families, and staff.
+The Advisory Committee on Transportation Choices (ACTC) was created as a joint advisory body of the Arlington County Board and the Arlington School Board for the purpose of advising the Joint Committee on Transportation Choices, which will develop and implement programs that further transportation choices for Arlington Public Schools students, families, and staff.
 The mission of the Advisory Committee on Transportation Choices is to advise the Joint Committee on Transportation Choices on strategies and plans of action that will develop and promote those transportation choices.
 Read more about ACTC [on their website](https://www.apsva.us/transportation-services/advisory-committee-transportation-choices-actc/).

 ### 🏫 FAC Representative

-The Advisory Council on School Facilities and Capital Programs assists the School Board in the continuous, systematic review of school facilities and the capital improvement program by:
+The Advisory Council on School Facilities and Capital Programs (FAC) assists the School Board in the continuous, systematic review of school facilities and the capital improvement program by:
 1. Making recommendations to the School Board on the biannual school facilities and student accommodation plan which informs the ten-year capital improvement plan and recommendations for funding thereon;
 2. Providing, upon request, recommendations to the School Board on specific issues;
 3. Providing advice on areas identified by the Council regarding the capital program;